dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 .tiny.fancy[![](img/puppy-shake-head.gif)]

+* What you set out to do and how far you get is considered
-* code full system - no platforms as a services
+* code full system - minimal platforms as a services
 * reasonable complexity - server/client/computation
-* will discuss per project later

 ???
+* points for stretching
 * some data persistance or computation
 * some display of said data or computation that is reasonably complex
 * it is two terms so you have time to implement something cool!